← Back to Contract Architecture

 Summary

-TA2 improves some front-end economics and preserves multiple TA1 gains, but it also adds a new scope issue and does not newly extend retiree medical beyond TA1.
+The ratified agreement improves some front-end economics and preserves multiple TA1 gains, but it also adds the LOA 16 United Express scope issue and does not newly extend retiree medical beyond TA1.

-TA2 is materially better than the current 2016–2021 operating baseline in many economic, reserve, benefits, safety, and enforcement areas — but often through phased implementation.
+The ratified agreement is materially better than the former 2016–2021 operating baseline in many economic, reserve, benefits, safety, and enforcement areas — but often through phased implementation.

 Biggest New Positive